 Conservative ETF Portfolio

 Are you looking for a relatively safer portfolio that can provide you with capital protection?
 CI Direct Investing’s Conservative ETF portfolio is designed for investors with a short-term or intermediate-term investment horizon.
 You might prefer it if you prefer most of your portfolio to consist of fixed-income assets and equity securities.

 Safety ETF Portfolio

-CI Direct Investing’s Safety ETF portfolio is ideal for you if you have a low risk tolerance and do not mind having most of your portfolios to consist of fixed-income assets and securities with low risk and low returns.
+CI Direct Investing’s Safety ETF portfolio is ideal for you if you have a low-risk tolerance and do not mind having most of your portfolios consist of fixed-income assets and securities with low risk and low returns.

 CI Direct Investing differs from most of the popular robo-advisor platforms in Canada in terms of portfolios you can choose.
 You can also invest in a range of private portfolios through CI Direct Investing, including:

 These private portfolios can offer you access to private pooled funds managed by Nicola Wealth Management (NWM).
 You can learn more about these private investment pools by going to the NWM website.

 CI Direct Investing also lets you invest in three different impact portfolios if you are looking to make socially responsible investments.
 Its socially responsible investing portfolios include:

 CI Direct Investing also offers Halal investment portfolios on request if you are looking for investment options that align with your moral values and financial goals.
 The sheer diversity of investment portfolios available with the platform makes it quite attractive for many investors.